stuartellis/stuartellis-site-hugo/content/articles/java-language.md

 If a package is marked as _sealed_, then all of the classes must be in the same JAR file.

+## Modules

+Modules encapsulate sets of packages.
+Packages in a module are only available to code outside of the module if the definition of the module specifies that they should be exposed.

+The Java run-time in JDK 9 and above can use modules instead of a classpath.

 ## Exceptions

 The exceptions that a method can throw are part of the public API.